 This attitude is consistent with a man who has clearly held himself to incredibly high standards, some would say unfairly high, and explains why moves to two of the biggest clubs in the country brought self-doubt more than they did pride.

-“Even I pinch myself at the career I had and the money you can earn, but I almost find it embarrassing to talk about,” the 37-year-old says.
+“Even I pinch myself at the career I had and the money you can earn, but I almost find it embarrassing to talk about,” he says.

 “When I was going for £12million to Man City I remember speaking to Jamie Redknapp about the price, and saying, ‘I think they’re paying too much.’